Suli406/Portfolio/README.md

 Contact

-Feel free to reach out for any questions or collaboration opportunities.
+Feel free to reach out for any questions or employment opportunities.
   LinkedIn - www.linkedin.com/in/sulaiman-samad-3880a228b
   Email - Sulaimansamad14@gmail.com